Demiez/jsnad/14_process_&_operating_system/README.md

 - The platform on which the process is running (`process.platform`)
 - The Process ID (`process.pid`)
 - The environment variables that apply to the process (`process.env`)
+- Full path of the node binary of the currently executing Node process(`process.execPath`)

 Environment variables are key value pairs, when `process.env` is accessed, the host environment is dynamically queried and an object is built out of the key value pairs.
 This means `process.env` works more like a function, it's a getter.
 When used to set environment variables, for instance `process.env.FOO='my env var'` the environment variable is set for the process only, it does not leak into the host operating system.<br>